bitsteller/witica/doc/client/witica_item.md

 * `filename`: the filename of the content file to be downloaded (must belong to the item on which the function is called),
 * `callback`: the callback function to be called after the download has been finished; the callback is called with two arguments, the first one containing the content of the downloaded file (responseText) and the second one is a boolean that is `true` when the download finished successful and `false` if not (in that case the first argument will be `null`).

+## Item.getContent()

+**Syntax:**

+	Item.getContent(extension)

+Returns a [`Witica.Content`](!doc/client/witica_content) object that matches the given file extension.
+Alternatively you can pass an array of extensions to get back a list of matching content objects.

+The function takes the following arguments:

+* `extension`: the file extension the content should have

 ## Item.requestLoad()